Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Introduction

 The non-luminous nature of DM makes it difficult to be detected through conventional telescopes.
 Its gravitational effects, however, could be indirectly observed through gravitational-wave signatures \citep{PhysRevLett.122.041103}.
-One of the important predictions that are waiting to be confirmed through gravitational-wave detection is the $I-$Love$-Q$ relations. \citet{2013PhRvD..88b3009Y} discovered universal relations that are independent of the EOS among the (all rotationally-induced) moment of inertia $I$, mass quadrupole moment $Q$, and tidal Love number $\lambda_{T}$ of a neutron star.
+One important prediction waiting to be confirmed through gravitational-wave detection is the $I-$Love$-Q$ relations. \citet{2013PhRvD..88b3009Y} discovered universal relations that are independent of the EOS among the (all rotationally-induced) moment of inertia $I$, mass quadrupole moment $Q$, and tidal Love number $\lambda_{T}$ of a neutron star.
 The existence of such universal relations has later been confirmed for WDs \citep{10.1093/mnras/sty1227, roy2020compact, 2020MNRAS.492..978T}.
-The reason behind such universal relations could be isodensity self-similarity, an approximate symmetry that emerges for compact stellar objects \citep{2017PhR...681....1Y}.
+Such universal relations could be due to isodensity self-similarity, an approximate symmetry that emerges for compact stellar objects \citep{2017PhR...681....1Y}.
 The $I-$Love$-Q$ information of a compact star is imprinted in its gravitational-wave signature \citep{PhysRevD.77.021502, Lau_2010, PhysRevD.81.123016}.
 Even though the sensitivity of current gravitational-wave detectors does not allow direct independent measurement of the individual $I-$Love$-Q$ numbers, methods for obtaining and testing the universal relations have been proposed \citep{2013PhRvD..88b3009Y, PhysRevD.101.124014}.
 Similarly, the $I-$Love$-Q$ relations have been applied to constrain extra dimensions \citep{Chakravarti_2020} and gravitational theories beyond relativity \citep{PhysRevD.92.064015, PhysRevLett.126.181101}.
 Future gravitational-wave measurements of the $I-$Love$-Q$ numbers could provide an excellent laboratory for testing and understanding fundamental physics, including astrophysical DM. \\